joseph-yang-dev/ontario-covid-vaccine-reservation-bot/README.md

 You can open a new browser follow the offical reservation procedure locate the selected.

 # Disclaimer
 This program was created for the need to fight the COVID-19 Omicorn variant.
 Heard too much news of people suffering when looking for a vaccination opportunity.
-If this program offends any people or violates any regulation, please open a ticket.
+If this program offends any people or violates any regulation, please open a ticket in https://github.com/joseph-yang-dev/ontario-covid-vaccine-reservation-bot/issues.
 It will be taken down with no time.

 God bless everybody and good luck!